 Shopping bag hooks

-Fig. 79 In the luggage compartment: Shopping bag hook.
+Fig. 105 In the luggage compartment: Shopping bag hooks.

-☐ Please first read and note the introductory information and heed the WARNINGS △.

-Shopping bag hooks may be located on the upper left and right of the luggage compartment ⇒ fig. 79 (arrow).
+Please first read and note the introductory information and heed the WARNINGS .
+Shopping bag hooks may be located on the upper left and right of the luggage compartment.